moxeey/easy-stock-backend/README.md

 ### System Design

 The system is well design in the first place due to the lack of experience I have in building SaaS system.
 I will be glad to have someone that will guide me design a well structured and scallable version of the intended system. in the furute I want this to be in form of microservices

+### Code

+This is my first project that I tried to use Test Driven development approach.
+I find it difficult in the first place, but after going through some articles I were able to write some test.